Gram3r/Java-ITMO/README.md

-## Homework.
-Expression parser and evaluating in different types
+## Expression parser and evaluating in different types

 Add to the program parsing and calculating expressions of three variables support for calculations in various types.
 1. Create the class `expression.class.generic.GenericTabulator`, which implements the `expression.interface.generic.Tabulator`: